Change looms for Nobel Peace Prize as chairman risks coup

 The Nobel season of the world's most coveted awards, each worth $1.1 million, opens on Monday with the medicine or physiology prize followed by physics, chemistry, peace and economics.
 The date for the literature prize has not been set.

-That could mean more prizes favoured by Norway's right-wing, perhaps to little-known individuals fighting for democracy or human rights.
-Jagland seems to favour sweeping awards with a political flavour, including to U.S. President Barack Obama in 2009 or the European Union in 2012.
+That could mean more prizes favored by Norway's right-wing, perhaps to little-known individuals fighting for democracy or human rights.
+Jagland seems to favor sweeping awards with a political flavor, including to U.S. President Barack Obama in 2009 or the European Union in 2012.

 Conservatives say Jagland has a conflict of interest since he is also Secretary-General of the 47-nation Council of Europe, which promotes human rights across the continent.
 It wants him to stay as a committee member, but not chair.